 The interviewer should keep requests for personal references and other documents within the bounds of what the employer normally requests in job interviews.
 For example, the company might routinely ask applicants for evidence of a university degree, but if it rarely or never asks for transcripts, the interviewer should not impose this burden in the PERM case.

-When judging the results of the test, don’t use anyone in-house, as this creates an appearance of possible bias.
+When judging the results of the test, don't use anyone in-house, as this creates the appearance of possible bias.

 When you create the written record of your recruitment efforts, it is important that you document what happened during the interview process.
-Create records during and right after the interview; don’t wait for memories to fade.
-The interviewer should take thorough notes to document each applicant’s responses to the questions.
+This will be important if questions arise as the PERM application is reviewed.
+Create records during and right after the interview; don't wait for memories to fade.
+The interviewer should take thorough notes to document each applicant's responses to the questions.

 If you determine after the interview that an applicant is not qualified or if there is some other lawful, job-related reason for not hiring the applicant, you are not legally required to send the applicant a written rejection notice.
 You may do so as a courtesy, however.